SergioJrdms/SergioJrdms/README.md

   <li>Astronomy and Astrophysics</li>
 </ul>

-<p>- I am committed to contributing to challenges in the field of Natural Language Processing, Data Science, and Programming, and I am open to new opportunities that allow me to apply my knowledge and skills.
+<p>- I am committed to contributing to challenges in the field of Data Science, NLP and Programming, and I am open to new opportunities that allow me to apply my knowledge and skills.
 Feel free to contact me to learn more about my experiences and how I can add value to your company.</p>
   </p>
  </samp>
 </div>